Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Experiment

 \subsection{Detailed Analysis}

-To comprehensively evaluate our proposed approach MAET and analyze its features, we conduct several experiments and detailed analysis in this part, including the ablation study, analysis of the transfer ratio of LLM parameters, and the generalization of MAET.
+To further analyze MAEC, we conduct an ablation study, and the analysis of the combining ratio $k_2$ and the generalization of MAEC.

-\paratitle{Ablation Study.} To assess the effectiveness of each component of our proposed MAET, we conduct the ablation study and present the results in Figure~\ref{fig-ablation}.
-We implement MAET on multi-lingual mathematical and scientific tasks without each module of MAET, \ie key neurons locating (\ie Eq.~\ref{eq-key_neuron}), ability weight obtaining (\ie Eq.~\ref{eq-extraction}), ability-related parameter tensor identifying (\ie Eq.~\ref{eq-key_parameter}), and advanced abilities transferring (Eq.~\ref{eq-transfer}).
-First, in most downstream scenarios, removing any module of MAET will affect the final performance, which has verified the effectiveness of the MAET process.
-Second, without ability weight obtaining, \ie directly utilizing the difference between LLM trained on the ability-related corpus and the backbone LLM as the ability weight, we can observe that the performance is seriously hurt in both scenarios, indicating this process can significantly extract the advanced abilities from the single-lingual corpus and decrease the influence of the language of the training corpus.
-Third, comparing the results of the models whether adopting the ability transferring process, experimental results show that LLM with the multi-lingual abilities enhanced cannot well solve multi-lingual mathematical and scientific tasks, and leveraging the ability weight provided by MAET can improve the LLM performance on advanced tasks.
+\paratitle{Ablation Study.} To assess the effectiveness of each component of MAEC, we conduct the ablation study and present the results in Figure~\ref{fig-ablation}.
+We implement MAEC on multi-lingual mathematical and scientific tasks without each module of MAEC, \ie key neurons locating (\ie Eq.~\ref{eq-key_neuron}), ability weight obtaining (\ie Eq.~\ref{eq-extraction}), ability-related parameter tensor identifying (\ie Eq.~\ref{eq-key_parameter}), and advanced abilities transferring (Eq.~\ref{eq-transfer}).
+First, in most downstream scenarios, removing any module of MAEC will affect the final performance, verifying the effectiveness of the MAEC process.
+Second, without ability weight obtaining, \ie directly utilizing the difference between LLM trained on the ability-related corpus and the backbone LLM as the ability weight, the performance of LLMs is seriously hurt in both scenarios, indicating this process can significantly extract the advanced abilities from the single-lingual corpus and decrease the influence of the language of the training corpus.
+Third, comparing the results of the models whether adopting the ability transferring process, experimental results show that LLM with the multi-lingual ability-enhanced cannot well solve multi-lingual mathematical and scientific tasks, and leveraging the ability weight provided by MAEC can improve the LLM performance on advanced tasks.